AndreasTar/Image_2_ASCII/README.md

 # Image_2_ASCII

-**A command-line tool for converting images into ASCII representation**
+**An Open-Source command-line tool for converting images into ASCII representation**

 ## Disclaimer